 Like many other bloggers (or so I imagine), I’m perpetually working on a backlog.
 I try to stay on top of it as best I can, but I feel like I’m always a month or two behind, no matter what I do.
 On top of that, not everything I create makes it to the blog (far from it), so oftentimes recipes will tumble into the abyss of my hard drive and never come out alive.
 Usually, that’s fine—I do try to share my very best stuff with you guys.
 But every once in awhile, a true gem that I have every intention of posting somehow falls through the cracks.
 Such is the case with these life-changing brownies that I made in…wait for it…September 2011. (::hides face::)

 I just came across them again yesterday, and I just knew I couldn’t not post them.
-Do take note that these were created several months before I went gluten-free, so they DO contain gluten, and I haven’t tried making them any other way.
+Do take note that these were created several months before I started posting mostly gluten-free recipes, so they DO contain gluten, and I haven’t tried making them any other way.
 (However, if anyone would like to take on the challenge of de-glutenizing them, please let me know what you come up with!)

 These luscious brownies contain a triple dose of chocolate in the forms of cocoa powder, chocolate milk, and chocolate chips.
 You won’t be able to stop at just one.